kddubey/cappr/docs/source/select_a_language_model.rst

 cached, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/llama_cpp/ag_news.ipynb>`_.

-For simple examples, see the **Example** section for each of these functions:
+For minimal examples you can run right now, see the **Example** section for each of these functions:

 :func:`cappr.llama_cpp.classify.predict`